 These Czech kolache cookies are made in the traditional manner: a yeast-flavored dough is rolled, cut and filled with fruit preserves for an attractive holiday cookie.

-Dissolve yeast in warm milk in small bowl.
+Dissolve yeast in warm milk in another bowl.
 Stir in 1 egg and vanilla.
 Add milk mixture to flour mixture.
 Beat at low speed until well mixed.

 Divide dough in half.
 Roll out dough on lightly floured surface, one-half at a time, to 1/8 to 1/4-inch thickness.
 Cut dough into 3-inch squares; top each with 1 teaspoon preserves.
 Bring up 2 opposite corners of each square to center; pinch tightly to seal.